RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.

+### `GET /twitch/status`
+Gets the list of Twitch subscription statuses.

+Returns data with the following properties:
+- `statuses` (`PublicTwitchEventStatus[]`): The list of statuses, one for each subscription type.

+Can return the following errors:
+- `403`: When the logged-in user is not a streamer.
+- `404`: When no Twitch statuses were found.
+Most likely this is because the streamer has not set a primary Twitch channel.

 ## User Endpoints
 Path: `/user`.